Large random intersection graphs inside the critical window and triangle counts

-Meanwhile, writing $Y_{u}=\#\cB_{1}(u)\cap \cA_{k-1}$, which has Binom$(\#\cA_{k-1}, p)$ distribution, we have
+Meanwhile, writing $Y_{u}=\#(\cB(u)\cap \cA_{k-1})$, which has Binom$(\#\cA_{k-1}, p)$ distribution, we have

+where we have used~\eqref{id: binom-moment} in the second line, $\#\cM_k$ dominated by Binom$(m, p)$ in the third line as well as $\#\cA_{k-1}\le n$.
 Together they give the desired bound in \eqref{eq: eta-bd}.
 Regarding \eqref{eq: gamma-bd}, we first observe that for a type II triangle, any two of its three vertices belong to a common group which does not contain the third one.
 As previously, suppose that the three vertices of such a triangle are $\rho_{n}^{-1}(v_{j}), \rho_{n}^{-1}(v_{j'}), \rho_{n}^{-1}(v_{j''})$ with $j<j'<j''\le k$.
 Then we have